SweetJesus50/TONLottery/README.md

 Blockchain based lottery smart contract on TON.

 Everything works automatically & safely.
 The rules are simple — send TON to this smart contract address and win.
-70% of the prize goes to winner, 30% of goes as fee to bank address.
+70% of the prize goes to winner, 30% goes as fee to bank address.
 Lottery contract is reusable, i.e. once you deployed it you can use it forever.
 Supports various customizations, such as:
 - bet amount changing